Israeli AI medical startup CytoReason is a public record based on article evidence, entity context, event links, and relationship context.

 The company has diversified its disease model coverage to include conditions affecting the central nervous system (CNS) and has formed alliances with top-tier data organisations.
 Remarkably, six out of the top ten global pharmaceutical companies currently employ CytoReason’s technology to inform their data-driven strategies across various therapeutic fields, such as immunology, inflammation, immuno-oncology, metabolism, and more.

 “The rapid expansion of new technologies, like artificial intelligence, holds tremendous potential to help transform what is possible in human health,” Mikael Dolsten, chief scientific officer and president of worldwide research, development and medical at Pfizer, said in a statement.
-“Our collaboration with CytoReason leverages its cutting-edge immunology multiomics platform to augment Pfizer’s own R&D capabilities and generate invaluable insights into new drug development pathways for patients.”
+“Our collaboration with CytoReason leverages its advanced immunology multiomics platform to augment Pfizer’s own R&D capabilities and generate invaluable insights into new drug development pathways for patients.”

-Event Brief
+Signal Brief

 - Signal Type: Market

-- Region: Europe and Middle East
+- Region: Europe AND Middle East

-- Published sources should identify the affected parties, operating surface, and market exposure before this event map is treated as complete.
+- Published sources should identify the affected parties, operating surface, and market exposure before this trend map is treated as complete.

-Legal and Market Context
+Market Context

 - Operational relevance: Medium

-- Time horizon: Next quarter
+- Time Horizon: Next quarter

 What To Watch